alperkumcu/alperkumcu.github.io/scicomm.md

 ### 2011

 1. *Interpreting: An outlook for students*.
 31 October 2011.
 Department of Foreign Languages Education, Middle East Technical University, Ankara, Turkey.

+**Interviews, news & non-academic articles**
+- <a href="https://www.cevirikitabi.com/cevirmenler-ne-isler-ceviriyor/ars-gor-alper-kumcu/" target="_blank">Çeviri Kitabı</a> (tr)
+- Turkish translators seek to be protected by law.
+Hurriyet Daily News.
+29 September 2010. (en)
+- Kumcu, A. (2007).
+Euros 2007: Debating between two continents.
+Hurriyet Daily News. (en)

+**Audio-visual**
+- <a href="https://www.youtube.com/channel/UCik4DV7sIoIMC8Msv2eGVaw" target="_blank">The Lunch Break</a>
+A video series in which I interrview my academic friends about their academic work.
+- <a href="https://theurbanmetaphor.tumblr.com" target="_blank">The Urban Metaphor</a>
+A photoblog with my pictures of street art in various forms from different parts of the world.